-Ilene is responsible for the smooth functioning of PAI’s day-to-day internal operations by managing finances, vendor relations, records management and technology needs.
-Having been with PAI for over 29 years, Ilene has participated in the evolution of the organization from several career academies in a few partner schools to a nationally recognized leader in career connected education that it is today.
+Ilene is responsible for the smooth functioning of PAI’s finances, vendor relations, records management and technology needs.
+Having been with PAI for over 32 years, Ilene has participated in the evolution of the organization from several career academies in a few partner schools to a nationally recognized leader in career-connected education that it is today.
 She is a graduate of Northeast High School in Philadelphia and attended Community College of Philadelphia.

-Stephanie recruits and convenes business and community partners to serve on Academy Occupational Advisory Councils, which provide an invaluable resource for schools and students by providing relevant opportunities for engagement with industry and curriculum advisement for each career pathway.
-Stephanie believes that developing strong sustaining relationships between industry partners and school staff plays a substantive role in transforming schools.
+Stephanie, who has been at PAI for over three decades following a career in corporate HR, oversees PAI’s career pathway programs and recruits and convenes business and community partners to serve on Academy Occupational Advisory Councils, which provide invaluable industry expertise and curricular support for career pathways.
+Stephanie believes that developing strong, sustained relationships between industry partners and school staff plays a substantive role in strengthening public education and preparing young people for the workforce of tomorrow.
 She is a certified Academy Reviewer for the National Career Academy Coalition, a Ford NGL Professional Development Provider and a member on FORD NGL’s Leadership Council.
-She holds B.A in Business from the State University of New York at Farmingdale.
+Stephanie holds B.A in Business from the State University of New York at Farmingdale.